hl7au/au-fhir-base/pages/_includes/au-norelevantfinding-intro.md

 An assertion of no relevant finding may be used in continuity of care or transfer or care related lists and composition sections.
 One possible use scenario is in a summary document to positively state that there is no known history of conditions for  a patient.
 In such a scenario it is expected that status will be 'final'.

-Note: Forthcoming work around this profile will bind valueCodeableConcept to Assertion Of Absence value set.

 **Examples**

 [No history of procedure](observation-norelevantfinding-example0.html)